flblanc/flblanc.github.io/_publications/blancMechanismAginducedFolding2025.md

 [Link](https://doi.org/10.26434/chemrxiv-2025-pfwmz-v2)

 We use a custom bonded model and replica-exchange simulations to look at how Ag+ binding promotes the folding of an 11-residue peptide into an {$\alpha$}-helix.
+We train an autoencoder to map the folding landscape.
 There is even some NMR in there.